Apple prepares to allow alternative app stores in the EU

 How it could work

-The simplest implementation would be to allow apps to sell goods in the manner of Epic and Fortnite which attracted Epic's ire.
-Additionally developers could create their own Store apps, as their own repositories of further apps with a fee going to the store's creator rather than going to Apple.
+The simplest implementation would be for Apple to allow apps to sell goods in the manner of Epic and Fortnite which – following Apple's removal of the app – attracted Epic's ire.
+Additionally developers could create their own Store apps too, as their own repositories of further apps with a fee going to the store's creator rather than going to Apple.

-One thing is for certain however.
+While outcomes are pure speculation at this point, one thing seems certain however.
 Apple are unlikely to take the move lying down, potentially warning users (who are used to Apple's controlled walled garden) that they are stepping beyond Apple's control when using such apps.
 As such take up and success of rival third party stores may see some difficulty in winning customers more familar with Apple's friction free approach.

 We will continue to update this story as it develops.